Swirren/SMPI-2/README.md

 This is a versatile modpack installer that can be used for almost any mod combination.

+It is mainly designed with ease of use in mind for less technologically adept people.
+It contains a simple, easy to understand menu that explains what the program is doing.

 Off the bat, the default file will NOT install mods.
 Use the %Modx% placeholders to fill in for up to 5 mods.
 Past 5 you'll have to do some other tweaks.
 Simply CTRL+F for %Modx% placeholders and you can add extra entries to the necessary lines.